Search Railroad Sites For:

 On the Railroad towards the Millionth Rail Mile.

-The Southwest Chief pulled into Fullerton right on time as I shot this picture from up on the bridge with Maureen.
-We said our goodbyes as we reached the ground before I headed to my luggage.
+The Southwest Chief pulled into Fullerton on time as I took a picture from up on the bridge with Maureen.
+We said our goodbyes as we reached the ground before I went to my luggage.

 C.M.
 Richard and Jeff just after the train pulled in.